 + PRO: Strong labour laws and generous employee benefits

-Anyone working full-time in the UK is entitled to a minimum of 20 days annual leave per year.
+If you are working full-time in the UK, you are entitled to a minimum of 20 days annual leave per year.
 Sick leave and parental leave benefits in the UK are also fairly generous.

 - CON: Highly competitive job market

 Many industries in the UK are highly competitive.
-While some companies provide excellent employment packages, these lucrative offers are often only made to those who are highly skilled and at the top of their field of work.
+While some companies provide excellent employment packages, these lucrative offers are often only made to highly skilled workers at the top of their field of work.

 Expat Health Insurance